 SURVEY OF HISTORIC FABRIC

 Historic buildings come in many forms, sizes, dates and states of repair.
-With a Conservation focused approach we are able to provide specialist advice to assess and understand the significance of a historic building and its setting.
+With a conservation focused approach we are able to provide specialist advice to assess and understand the significance of a historic building and its setting in accordance with guidance prepared by Historic England.

-Often we are involved with preparing Written Schemes of Investigation, followed by the detailed archaeological survey of standing buildings using a variety of techniques including hand survey, laser scanning, photogrammetry and b/w photography.
+We are experienced at preparing Written Schemes of Investigation, along with the detailed archaeological survey of standing buildings using a variety of techniques including hand survey, laser scanning, photogrammetry and b/w photography.

-We undertake the targeted recording of historic fabic, often as part of initial opening up work to historic buildings, and also structural watching briefs during schemes of repair and conservation.
+We undertake the targeted recording of historic fabic, often as part of initial opening up work to historic buildings, and also archaeological watching briefs during schemes of repair and conservation.

-Hardwick Hall - East Loggia (on behalf of the National Trust).
-Detailed analytical survey of exposed 16th century roof timbers during repair and conservation
+Hardwick Hall - East Loggia, Derbyshire (on behalf of the National Trust).
+Detailed analytical survey of exposed 16th century roof timbers during repair and conservation.

 Gorhambury House, Hertfordshire (on behalf of the Gorhambury Estate).
 Detailed recording of 18th century mansion during conservation repairs and watching brief during external groundworks and up-grade of services.